learn-co-curriculum/phase-3-hashketball/README.md

   * `:players`
 * The `:team_name` key points to a string of the team name.
 * The `:colors` key points to an array of strings that are that team's colors.
 * The `:players` key points to an `Array` of `Hash`es.
-Each `Hash` in the array should contain the players' stats as listed below and their stats can be found in the table below.
-The stats keys should be formatted like this:
+Each `Hash` in the `Array` should contain the players' stats.
+Each stat should be a key that points to a value for that stat.
+The keys should be:
   * `:number`
   * `:shoe`
   * `:points`